-G. To describe the nation's reaction to the changes in the 1920's that led to the Great Depression and its affect on the American people and government.

-- 1. Compare and contrast the administrations of Harding and Coolidge - 2.
-Describe the U.S. policy of isolationism - 3.
-Explain the causes and effects of the Red Scare - 4.
-Identify the causes and effects of the 18th Amendment - 5.
-Explain the importance of the 19th Amendment - 6.
-Summarize the importance of the Harlem Renaissance and the Jazz Age - 7.
-Identify the economic problems that threatened the economic boom of the 1920's and led to the stock market crash - 8.
-Describe Hoover's response to the Depression and evaluate its effectiveness - 9.
-Identify FDR's response to the Depression and programs during the Great Depression and evaluate its effectiveness - 10.
-Explain how the Great Depression affected daily life of Americans - 11.
-Evaluate the importance of the Social Security System in 1935 as well as today - 12.
-Summarize how government reforms and new labor organizations helped unions grow more powerful - 13.
-Identify the role unions and reforms played in guaranteeing a fair and just workplace - 14.
-Compare and contrast the role of unions in the 1920's and today - 15.
-Explain how the New Deal changed the role of government - 16.
-Identify New Deal projects from which Americans still benefit - F. To identify how early presidents overcame internal and external challenges to set the new nation on a firm foundation.
+5. Explain how the amendments adapt the Constitution to the changing needs of American society 6.
+Describe how the Constitution parallels Church teachings about the dignity of the human person E. To apply knowledge of how the U.S. system of government works and how G. To describe the nation's reaction to the changes in the 1920's that led to the Great the rule of law and the values of liberty and equality have an impact on Depression and its affect on the American people and government. individual, local, state and national decisions.
+The students will: The students will: 1.
+Compare and contrast the administrations of Harding and Coolidge 1.
+Evaluate the importance of the separation of powers 2.
+Describe the U.S. policy of isolationism 2.
+Describe the responsibilities and limits of each of the three branches of 3.
+Explain the causes and effects of the Red Scare government 4.
+Identify the causes and effects of the 18th Amendment 3.
+Describe the process of how a bill becomes a law (Include veto/override 5.
+Explain the importance of the 19th Amendment process) 6.
+Summarize the importance of the Harlem Renaissance and the Jazz Age 4.
+Use a modern event that illustrates how the system of checks and 7.
+Identify the economic problems that threatened the economic boom of the balances works 1920's and led to the stock market crash 8.
+Describe Hoover's response to the Depression and evaluate its effectiveness 9.
+Identify FDR's response to the Depression and programs during the Great Depression and evaluate its effectiveness 10.
+Explain how the Great Depression affected daily life of Americans 11.
+Evaluate the importance of the Social Security System in 1935 as well as today 12.
+Summarize how government reforms and new labor organizations helped unions grow more powerful 13.
+Identify the role unions and reforms played in guaranteeing a fair and just workplace 14.
+Compare and contrast the role of unions in the 1920's and today 15.
+Explain how the New Deal changed the role of government 16.
+Identify New Deal projects from which Americans still benefit F. To identify how early presidents overcame internal and external challenges H. To identify and evaluate the causes and effects of World War II to set the new nation on a firm foundation.
+The students will:

-Analyze the political philosophies of Alexander Hamilton and Thomas Jefferson H. To identify and evaluate the causes and effects of World War II
+1. Analyze the political philosophies of Alexander Hamilton and Thomas Jefferson